 Dà Zhuàng, A man of stone

 The great image says: Thunder up in Heaven: great vigor.
-The noble one will not tread a path without ritual.
+The noble one will not tread a path without propriety.

 Dà Zhuàng: the ideogram and the story.
 What does it mean for your question?

 This hexagram is complementary to hex.20.

 Top 6: The he-goat butts a fence.
 Not able to retreat, not able to push through.
 No ground for fruitfulness.
 Hardship is as a rule auspicious.

 One needs difficulties in order to gather experience.
 Learning the hard way is usually the one which makes most impression.
 One has to measure one’s strength, control one's courage or self-will, judge a position.
 Hardship is necessary to build up character.